Code-Institute-Submissions/KimmyKaminski/README.md

 ### Responsive design:

-[Home]:
+# Home:
     -   On large and medium screens the navbar links are displayed along the top left hand side of the screen.
 The music lesson icons are then displayed two per row.
     On small screens, the navbar links collapse into a hamburger icon, with the brand link still viable on the left hand side, providing easy access back to the home page.
     The music lesson icons are then displayed stacked one on top of the other.

-[Footer]:
+# Footer:
     -   On large ad medium screens the contact info and social links are displayed in line, but on small screens the social links are displayed below the contact details.

-[Tuition]:
+# Tuition:
     -   On large and medium screens, the tuition sections are displayed with the image to the left and the text to the right, and on small screens they are displayed with the image above the text.

-[Gallery]:
+# Gallery:
     -   On large screens the gallery is displayed with four images in a row and on small screens, the images are displayed stacked on top of eachother.
 On all screen sizes, the videos are displayed one per row.

-[Contact]:
+# Contact:
     -   The contact form is styled to width 70%, so it's size is responsive.

-[Bugs:]
+# Bugs:
 -   The hero text was originally positioned on top of the hero image, however in mobile view, the text moved down the page when the hamburger menu was expanded.
 I couldn't work out how to fix this bug using positioning, so I moved the text down to below the hero image to remove this issue all together.